How to Start an LLC in Arkansas? | In 6 Easy Steps

 However, if your business is involved in buying and selling goods or providing services, they are not required to pay taxes on their purchase invoices.

-The annual franchise tax is $150 for Arkansas LLCs regardless of their business assets.
+The annual franchise tax is $150 for Arkansas LLCs, regardless of their business assets.
 Annual franchise tax reports are payable online or by mail.

-You will need to withhold federal and state income tax from their wages, as well as pay a matching amount of social security and Medicare taxes.
+If your Arkansas LLC has employees within the state, you'll have to withhold federal and state income tax from their wages and pay a matching amount of Social Security and Medicare taxes.

 Does Arkansas Allow Professional LLCs?

 Arkansas allows professional LLC formation for licensed professionals such as doctors, attorneys, and accountants.

 PLLCs provide liability protection for members while allowing them to practice their respective professions.
 Individuals seeking to establish a professional practice in Arkansas can form a PLLC to meet the state's legal requirements.